QuantCrimAtLeeds/PredictCode/quick_start/readme.md

 ## Install

 This is less easy than it should be, thanks to the Python ecosystem.

-(TODO.
-Add extra page with more details.
-Replice in VirtualBox.)
+See the [guide here](install.md).

 ## GUI mode